Painting a Head

 3. Remove old paint

-4. Thin the paint (thin is important) 5.
-Mix if necessary (a less than perfect match will go unnoticed)
+5. Mix colors if necessary (a less than perfect match will go unnoticed)

 6. Load brush tip lightly